nogibjj/candle-cookbook/CONTRIBUTING.md

 - [ ] Review Cookbook changes and test hyperlinks by running `make serve`
 - [ ] For pull requests: follow the [PR Requirements](./docs/PR_REQS.md)

+**⚠️ IMPORTANT:** Once you have submitted a PR do not push any further changes.
+If you wish to make edits, delete the PR and submit a new one.

+**❌ NEVER FORCE PUSH:** i.e. git push origin my-branch --force

 <br>

 Here are some contribution ideas depending on your level of experience and familiarity with git, Rust and Candle.